Up to 8000 STEPS

 Visit Tokyo's most famous temple, the brightly colored Asakusa Kannon Temple, situated in the historical Asakusa district.

-The Buddhist temple, with its five-story pagoda, is one of the most ancient in the city, been established back in the 7th century.
+With its five-story pagoda, the Buddhist temple is one of the most ancient in the city, been established back in the 7th century.

 Located just outside the temple is the quaint Nakamise shopping area, a 200-meter street filled with charming shops selling traditional Japanese souvenirs and snacks.
-All around the temples busy shopping streets and old school restaurants make the area very pleasant to explore.
+Around the temples, busy shopping streets, and old school restaurants make the area very pleasant to explore.

 Not far away from the temple, we find two of the most enchanting streets of Tokyo: Kappabashi and Ameyoko.

 The first one, named after a Japanese water demon, is specialized in selling everything needed by restaurants.

 Ameyoko, on the other side, is a market area born after World War Two as a black market selling also imported goods (mainly from the US) hence the name recalling America.